 To much to really describe Kitchen - Microwave, coffee maker , toaster, pots, pans silverware, dishes, glasses and cups (etc. etc.)

 Paper towels provided.
-Outside - Small patio with two chaise lounges Additionally - Wireless internet, Cable TV, central heating, washer and dryer.
+Outside - Two teak lounge chairs, propane gas grill, parking for one vehicle.
+Additionally - Wireless internet, Cable TV, central heating, washer and dryer.
 Bring your cell phone.

 Here you can have remote, secluded, quiet or crowds anytime you want, it's just simply your call.